Want to adopt a DunRoamin' cat or dog? Here's how to get started (please read all criteria):

 DunRoamin' animals are all rescued animals and as such have typically come from poor backgrounds that may have included illness, injury, abuse, neglect and/or lack of food and/or shelter.
 After returning each animal to good health, one of our primary priorities is to ensure they are spayed or neutered so that more unwanted cats and dogs are not born into a world where there are not enough homes for the ones already present.
 We provide full vaccinations to ensure they are protected from preventable contagious diseases and medication for parasites such as worms, fleas, ear mites, etc. Our cats are tested for both the Feline Leukemia Virus (FeLV) and Feline Immunodeficiency Virus (FIV).

-Our promise to our cats and dogs is that we will provide them with the best home and care possible and we hope that the family who chooses to adopt each one of them will continue to honour this promise.
+Our promise to our cats and dogs is that we will provide them with the best home and care possible and we ask that the family who chooses to adopt each one of them will continue to honour this promise.
 As such, we take great care in selecting homes for our wards to ensure that they are well matched in every aspect possible.
 It is important that our adopters understand and are prepared to undertake the commitment and responsibility necessary to provide lasting care to each adopted pet.

 DunRoamin' volunteers will interview adoption applicants to assess such things as their wants, needs, expectations, number and age of people in the home, other family pets, housing situation, availability, experience with pets and many other aspects with a view to determining the best possible match for a cat or dog to join their family.